SimoneMezzaro/AIDefenders/README.md

 ### Configuration

+A `.env` file must be created in the `/docker/` folder to set configuration properties for AI Defenders.
+A template for the file is available in the [example.env](docker/example.env) file.

 Since AI Defenders relies on OpenAI API to provide its assistance, it requires to specify an OpenAI token key and the GPT model to be used.
-Both properties can be specified in the [.env](docker/.env) file.
+Both properties can be specified in the `.env` file.

 The API token can be retrieved from you account on the [OpenAI website](https://platform.openai.com/api-keys) and can be added as `CODEDEFENDERS_OPENAI_API_KEY`.